 Did He Call the King a Stale Catamite?:Ben Jonson's Sejanus His Fall and the Dynamics of the Jacobean Audience

-the word "failure", Sanfilippo begins, is often associated with Jonson's 1603 tragedy, Sejanus His Fall.
+The word "failure", Sanfilippo begins, is often associated with Jonson's 1603 tragedy, Sejanus His Fall.
 Though Johnson took great pride in the meticulously researched play, it was hissed off the stage by its first audience.
 This word persists in modern critical approaches to the play, some suggesting his strict adherence to classical sources alienated him from the theatre-going public, who preferred the more contemporary tragedies of Shakespeare.

 Yet, if one steps away from idea of failure, instead it becomes evident that Jonson misunderstood Jonson, by adhering too closely to sources, boring the audience with long speeches lifted from his classical sources, and his portrait of Tiberius in particular read as criticism of James I, whose close relationships with male favorites were well known.
 Despite Jonson's intentions, she explains, audiences would have thought the character was an on the nose critique of the masculinity of monarch.

 A prominent theme of the play is the relation of masculinity and political power.
-Ostensibly directed to Sejanus followers, Sanfilippo demonstrates how the citizen Silius' speech also illustrates how Sejanus relates to Tiberius.
+Ostensibly directed to Sejanus' followers, Sanfilippo demonstrates how the citizen Silius' speech also illustrates how Sejanus relates to Tiberius.
 Bitterness in his speech is directed to the two men, while also lamenting the servile nature of the state of Rome.
 The times themselves are corrupt and corroding the times.
 But, Sanfilippo points out, the foucs on the state is a failing, since an abstraction cannot well invoke fear and pity, which Aristotle says is necessary for tragedy.
 Jonson attempts to evoke pity and fear with regards to the masculinity of state, but whether he succeeds is dependent on the reaction of the original audience.

-Going further, Sanfilppo demonstrates the scatological dialogue the characters, most significantly the protagonist, often employ is emblematic of Jonson's failure at character construction.
+Going further, Sanfilppo demonstrates that the scatological dialogue the characters, most significantly the protagonist, often employ is emblematic of Jonson's failure at character construction.
 Sejanus as a character too reprehensible to pity, and too ridiculous to fear.
 She contrasts Sejanus to Shakespeare's Richard III: the fundamental difference here, she says, is that Richard nothing if not careful in his use of rhetoric and manipulates others through speech.
 Sejanus's scatology, focused bizarrely on noble women's bodily functions. was going too far for Jacobean audiences, more suitable to a comedy and the dialogue out of sync with the classical genre.

 Beyond leaving audience unconformable, the play specifically offended government in its portrait of the hedonistic and corrupt Tiberius.
 Though Jonson does not specify erotic bond between Sejanus and Tiberius, he does offer a model of master and secretary, with Sejanus as an exceptionally exalted secretary, his play emerging as a cautionary tale of ambition.